tomrobak/aco/readme.txt

 * **NEW**: Detailed order notes when actions are taken

 == Upgrade Notice ==

+= 1.1.1 =
+This update adds automatic updates directly from GitHub and fixes installation issues.
+Update recommended!

 = 1.1.0 =
 This update includes general improvements and metadata updates.
 Update recommended!